GCERC/site/pages/reports/annual-performance-plans.md

 ---
 title: Annual Performance Plans
+lead: >
+  Annual Performance Plans are used to communicate the agency’s strategic objectives and performance goals with other elements of the agency budget request.
+These plans describe how the goals will be achieved, identifies priorities among the goals, and explains how the agency will monitor progress.
 eleventyNavigation:
   key: annual-performance-plans
   parent: reports
   title: Annual Performance Plans
 ---

-Annual Performance Plans are used to communicate the agency’s strategic objectives and performance goals with other elements of the agency budget request.
-These plans describe how the goals will be achieved, identifies priorities among the goals, and explains how the agency will monitor progress.

 ## Plans by Fiscal Year